What is a 4xx status code?

 407 Proxy Authentication Required

-The 407 Proxy Authentication Required error is similar to the "401 Unauthorized" error, both of which are caused by invalid or missing authentication credentials.
+It is similar to the 401 Unauthorized error - both of which are caused by invalid or missing authentication credentials.

-The key difference is that the 407 error requires authentication credentials for a proxy server, rather than the main server.
-A proxy server acts as an intermediary between the client and the main server, processing requests on behalf of the main server.
+The key difference is that the 407 error requires authentication credentials for a proxy server rather than the main server.

-In this case, the client needs to provide valid credentials to authenticate with the proxy server before it can access the requested resource on the main server.
+In this case, the client needs to provide valid credentials to authenticate before it can access the requested resource on the main server.

 408 Request Timeout

-Common root causes for this error include connectivity issues and heavy traffic, both of which can result in slow response times from the server.
+Common root causes for this error include connectivity issues and heavy traffic.

 409 Conflict

-The 409 Conflict error can be considered a request-resource conflict, occurring when there is an inconsistency between the client's request and the current state of the resource on the server.
+This error can be considered a request-resource conflict.
+It occurs when there is an inconsistency between the client's request and the current state of the resource on the server.

 410 Gone

-The 410 Gone status code indicates that the requested page or resource has been permanently removed and is no longer available on the server.
-As a result, the server cannot process the request for that specific resource.
+The 410 Gone status code indicates that the requested page or resource has been permanently removed and is no longer available.
+As a result, the server cannot process the request.

 411 length required

-The 411 Length Required error occurs when an HTTP request is missing a required "Content-Length" header that specifies the size of the message body.
-An HTTP request typically consists of the following components:
+This error occurs when an HTTP request is missing a required "Content-Length" header that specifies the size of the message body.
+An HTTP request usually consists of the following components:

 Request line